ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Create Integration**.
 1. Click the card for the {{site.data.keyword.ghe_short}} repo that you want to work with.
 Your company's {{site.data.keyword.ghe_short}} repo opens.

-  **Tip:** You can use the integrated source code management tools in Eclipse Orion {{site.data.keyword.webide}} to edit the {{site.data.keyword.ghe_short}} repo and deploy an app from your workspace.
+  You can use the integrated source code management tools in Eclipse Orion {{site.data.keyword.webide}} to edit the {{site.data.keyword.ghe_short}} repo and deploy an app from your workspace.
+  {: tip}

 1. If you enabled GitHub Issues, click **GitHub Issues**.
 You can use this instance of GitHub Issues for your entire toolchain, even if the toolchain contains multiple GitHub repos.

-**Note:** If you don't have admin privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
+If you don't have admin privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
 Webhooks are required to automatically run a pipeline when a commit is pushed to the repo.
 Without a webhook, you must start your pipelines manually.
+{: tip}

 ## Configuring GitLab